Make sure your network is secured against insider threats

 - Meet compliance standards such as PCI DSS and ISO 27001

-- Identify potential threats to the business and safeguard against them
+- Identify vulnerabilities and potential threats to the business and safeguard against them

 A penetration of a network costs a business over £2M.